Chart Color Schemes

 South Wentworthville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified eight projects potentially affecting the region.
-Notable ones are 65-71 Jersey Road in South Wentworthville, the Integrated Mental Health Complex Westmead, Merrylands RSL Club Redevelopment Stage 2, and Cardinal Gilroy Village Redevelopment at 45 Barcom Street.
+AreaSearch has identified eight projects that could affect the region.
+Notable projects include 65-71 Jersey Road in South Wentworthville, the Integrated Mental Health Complex at Westmead, Merrylands RSL Club Redevelopment Stage 2, and Cardinal Gilroy Village Redevelopment at 45 Barcom Street.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.